Linaro/lava/doc/v2/hacking-session.rst

 It is possible to include multiple hacking sessions in the same job, even interleaved with other test actions.

+As an alternative to an IRC message like this example, it is also possible to configure notification such that email will be sent when the job starts running.
+For more information, see :ref:`notification_summary`.

 .. seealso:: :ref:`inactivity_termination` and :ref:`timeouts` for clarification of the timeout support.